oliverschwendener/ueli/README.md

 ### Open URLs with your default web browser

 * Type in a URL
-* Press enter to open the URL with your default web browser
+* Press `Enter` to open the URL with your default web browser

 ![Feature URL](img/doc/features/ueli-feature-url.png)

 ### Open default mail program

-* Type in a email address
+* Type in an email address
-* Press enter to open your default mail program with an empty email to the specified email address
+* Press `Enter` to open your default mail program with an empty email to the specified email address

 ![Feature email](img/doc/features/ueli-feature-email.png)